20 Best Dumbbell Leg Exercises To Build Bigger Legs

 Dumbbell One Leg Hip Thrust

-1. Holding a weight (Dumbbell or plate) with both hands, sit on the side of a bench and rest the weight plate on your abdomen.
+1. Holding a weight with both hands, sit on the side of a bench, and rest the weight plate on your abdomen.

-2. Carefully slide your buttocks off the side of the bench and rest your back against the edge of the bench at the level just below your shoulder blades.
+2. Slide your buttocks off the side of the bench and rest your back against its edge.

 Tips